Loki Price Tops $0.56 on Major Exchanges (LOKI)

-Loki (CURRENCY:LOKI) traded 15.4% higher against the U.S. dollar during the 1 day period ending at 0:00 AM ET on August 16th.
-One Loki coin can now be purchased for about $0.56 or 0.00001493 BTC on popular exchanges.
-During the last week, Loki has traded down 2.4% against the U.S. dollar.
-Loki has a total market capitalization of $29.72 million and approximately $1,392.00 worth of Loki was traded on exchanges in the last 24 hours.
+Loki (CURRENCY:LOKI) traded 15.4% higher against the U.S. dollar during the 24 hour period ending at 20:00 PM ET on August 23rd.
+One Loki coin can currently be purchased for about $0.56 or 0.00001493 BTC on major cryptocurrency exchanges.
+Loki has a market capitalization of $29.72 million and approximately $1,392.00 worth of Loki was traded on exchanges in the last 24 hours.
+Over the last week, Loki has traded down 2.4% against the U.S. dollar.

 About Loki